We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-If you’re still confused about this step in the process as a new homeowner, there are great guides online.
+If this step in the process is still confusing as a new homeowner, there are great guides online.
 “The First-Time Homeowner’s Survival Guide” is one many new homeowners use, and it includes a whole section about property taxes for more in-depth reading.
 Don’t worry, though — as you go through these experiences, they’ll become easier over time!
 It’s all part of the homeowner’s journey.

 When Do You Pay Property Taxes?

-Most property taxes are included within your monthly mortgage payment, so you’re likely paying them already if you’re paying your mortgage on time.
-Every time you pay your property taxes, it’s an estimate.
+Most property taxes combine with your monthly mortgage payment, so you’re likely paying them already if you’re paying your mortgage on time.
+Every time you pay your taxes, it’s an estimate.
 If you overpay them, you’ll get a refund.
 If you underpay them, you’ll have to pay extra.